membraneframework/membrane_tutorials/basic_pipeline/03_Source.md

 the updated state (which later on will be passed to the next invoked callback).
 Take your time and read about the possible actions which can be requested to be performed while returning from the callback.
 Their usage is crucial for the pipeline to work.

 As you can judge based on the structure of the project, all the elements will be put in the `lib/elements` directory.
-Therefore there is a place where `Source.ex` with the `Basic.Elements.Source` module's definition should be placed.
+Therefore there is a place where `source.ex` with the `Basic.Elements.Source` module's definition should be placed.

 ## What makes our module a Membrane Framework's element?

 Let's start with specifying that our module will implement the `Membrane.Source` behavior as well as alias the modules which will be used later in the module's code:

-**_`lib/elements/Source.ex`_**
+**_`lib/elements/source.ex`_**

 ```elixir
 defmodule Basic.Elements.Source do